Soara-Joye Ross: Personal background

 In 2007, while rehearsing a new musical for the New York Musical Theatre Festival, Ross was hospitalized in critical condition the day before opening night and was diagnosed with Type 1 diabetes.
 She later became actively involved with ACT1 Diabetes (Adults Coping with Type 1 Diabetes), co-facilitating its Young Women's Support Group and serving as Donations Coordinator for its Supply Exchange Program.

-Ross currently resides in the home she grew up in, in Queens, New York, and continues to perform professionally while developing new works, including original musical and literary projects.
+Ross resides in Queens, New York, where she grew up.
+She continues to perform professionally and has worked on original musical and literary projects.

 Her first name, Soara, was given to her by her maternal grandfather—a Seminole man whom her birth mother described as a “chief.”
 While her mother was pregnant, he told her to name the baby Soara, because she would “soar to great heights.”
 Her adoptive mother named her Joy, explaining that the child brought joy into her life.
 Ross later added an “e” to her name—partly as a nod to her middle name, Eunice.
 She interprets her full name as meaning “Singing Bird Soars Joyfully,” and has said it perfectly reflects her spiritual identity and artistic journey.

-Ross is a member of Actors' Equity Association and SAG-AFTRA.
-She has described her life as “living the dream”—a journey filled with travel, iconic performances, deep faith in God, and an ever-evolving devotion to uplifting and inspiring others through the arts.